As World Boxing News exclusively revealed on Friday, there is no longer a guarantee that Tyson Fury vs Deontay Wilder III will be next.

 COVID-19 has decimated boxing.
-A lockdown of normal life was ordered in the UK and US back in March.
+A lockdown of normal life was ordered in the UK and the US in March.

 Without a vaccine, the planet faces months of social distancing that could last until next year.

-The sport will not fully return until coronavirus cases and deaths are under complete control.
+The sport will not fully return until coronavirus cases, and deaths are controlled.
 Therefore, huge fights like Fury vs Wilder III could remain on the backburner without massive backing from investors.